Disney's Fantillusion: Background and history

-In 2012 at the end of Disneyland Park's summer season Fantillusion was put on a temporary hiatus.
-By then, the Disney Dreams! night-time show on Sleeping Beauty's Castle was showing nightly.
-It was announced that Fantillusion would not return for the Christmas season.
+In 2012 at the end of Disneyland Paris' summer season Fantillusion was put on a temporary hiatus.
+By then, the Disney Dreams! night-time fireworks show was showing nightly.
+Fantillusion did not return for the Christmas season.
 No official confirmation has been given as to whether the parade has been axed or if it will return.

 The parade performed for the last time on October 31, 2012 (Halloween night) with only the main floats and no floor performers.

 Introductions

 The introduction to the parade at Tokyo Disneyland was notable for saying the phrase: "From out of the night, comes the Magic of light...
 As Tokyo Disneyland proudly presents: Disney's Fantillusion!".

-At Disneyland Paris, the introduction in both English and French is simply: "Mesdames et Messieurs et vous les enfants.
-Ladies and Gentlemen, Boys and Girls.
-Disneyland Park est d'heureux de vous presenter - proudly presents: the Disney's Fantillusion Parade!".
+At Disneyland Paris, the introduction is in both English and French: "Mesdames et Messieurs et vous les enfants.
+Disneyland Paris est d'heureux de vous presenter: the Disney's Fantillusion Parade!".

+This translates to: "Ladies and Gentlemen, Boys and Girls.
+Disneyland Paris proudly presents: the Disney's Fantillusion Parade!".